RENIE FERNANDES

 Few are designed to think.

-Distributed portfolios – childcare networks, rail precincts, industrial assets – are not collections of projects.
-They are operating systems under pressure.
+Distributed portfolios – childcare networks, rail precincts, industrial assets, are not collections of projects.

-Regulation.
-Live operations.
-Legacy infrastructure.
 Stakeholders carrying different definitions of success.

 Delivery problems are usually created long before delivery begins.

-In the way programs are structured.
+In how programs are structured.

 In how governance is designed.